Exploring the Benefits of Cold Heading Materials

 Cost Savings Through Cold Heading Processes

-In addition to reducing labor costs associated with machining operations, cold heading also offers a great savings in tooling costs.
+In addition to reducing labor costs associated with machining operations, cold heading also offers great savings in tooling costs.

 The dies used are typically built to last many thousands of cycles and require minimal maintenance over their lifetime.
 By using these dies, manufacturers can save money on maintenance, repair, and replacement costs for new custom parts or tooling sets.